guzmanvig/GooglePhotosFramePy/README.md

 # GooglePhotosFramePy: A Google Photos Frame in Python

 This is a Google Photos Frame in Python.
 It uses the Google Photos API to get the photos and display them randomly in fullscreen.
-As of now, these are the features that are implemented and are customizable:

 Check `config.py` for the full configuration options.